LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/logging-tables/index.rst

 The Connector includes several logging tables for different purposes.
-Error management and functional use of these tables are further described in the :doc:`/tables/tbMFUpdateHistory` for logging of class record changes
+Error management and functional use of these tables are further described in the documentation of each table

 Logging Tables
 --------------

-MFLog

-Used to store the Error details

-MFUpdateHistory

-Used to store the results of each record update

-MFProcessBatch

-Records start and finish of key processes

-MFProcessBatchDetail

-Records details of key sub processes with each batch process
+:doc:`/tables/tbMFLog`: Used to store the Error details :doc:`/tables/MFUpdateHistory`: Used to store the results of each record update :doc:`/tables/MFProcessBatch`: Records start and finish of key processes :doc:`/tables/MFProcessBatchDetail`:Records details of key sub processes with each batch process :doc:`/tables/MFAuditHistory`: Records a listing of ObjectVersions when spMFTableAudit is processed.

-MFAuditHistory

-Records a listing of ObjectVersions when spMFTableAudit is processed.

 Class Record Updates
 --------------------